yogeshpatel07/yogeshpatel07/README.md

 - 👋 Hi, I’m @yogeshpatel07
 - 👀 I’m interested in Java
 - 🌱 I’m currently learning Web Development with java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Java app development
-- 📫 How to reach me :
+- 📫 How to reach me : yogesh15103103@gmail.com

 <!---
 yogeshpatel07/yogeshpatel07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.